-In exigent circumstances and with the approval of the Chief of Police or his/her designee, the Police Department may acquire, borrow and/or use Specialized or Military Equipment that is not included in the Specialized or Military Equipment Use Policy.
+In an Exigent Circumstance, and with the approval of the Chief of Police or his/her designee, the Police Department may temporarily acquire, borrow and/or use Specialized or Military Equipment that is not included in the Specialized or Military Equipment Use Policy in order to safely resolve the Exigent Circumstance.

-If the Police Department acquires, borrows, and/or uses Specialized or Military Equipment in exigent circumstances, in accordance with this section, it must take all of the following actions:
+If the Police Department temporarily acquires, borrows, and/or uses Specialized or Military Equipment in exigent circumstances, in accordance with this section, it must take all of the following actions:

-- Provide written notice of that acquisition or use to the Bay Area Rapid Transit Board of Directors within 30 days following the commencement of such Exigent Circumstance, unless such information is confidential or privileged under local, state or federal law. - If it is anticipated that the use will continue beyond the Exigent Circumstance, submit a proposed amended Specialized or Military Equipment Use Policy to the Bay Area Rapid Transit Board of Directors within 90 days following the borrowing, acquisition and/or use, and receive approval, as applicable, from the Bay Area Rapid Transit Board of Directors. - Include the Specialized or Military Equipment in the Police Department's next annual Specialized or Military Equipment Report.
+- Provide written notice of that temporary acquisition or use to the Bay Area Rapid Transit Board of Directors, with copies sent to the Independent Police Auditor and Chairperson of the Civilian Review Board, as soon as feasible but no later than 30 days following the commencement of such Exigent Circumstance, unless such information is confidential or privileged under local, state or federal law. - Cease use of the Specialized or Military Equipment temporarily acquired or used under this section when the Exigent Circumstance is resolved, or when the Specialized or Military Equipment temporarily acquired or used under this section is no longer reasonably necessary to safely resolve the Exigent Circumstance.

+BART PD Policy Manual

+Specialized or Military Type Equipment

+- Any use of the Specialized or Military Equipment temporarily acquired or used under this section beyond the Exigent Circumstance requires following the steps required under Section 711.6 - APPROVAL. - Include the exigent use of Specialized or Military Equipment in the Police Department's next annual Specialized or Military Equipment Report.